sdougans/C_Sharp_Course/README.md

 Download the folder containing the completed code and double click on the file 'C_Sharp_Course_Completed_Code.sln' or 'C_Sharp_Workbook_Completed_Code.sln' and the code will open in Visual Studio (or Visual Studio Code depending on your local setup).

 Alternatively, you can just view the code here on GitHub.

+## Usage of these files
+These files for use only by those who have completed the 'Introduction to C# course' and/or have been invited to view this repository.
+Files contained in this repository are for personal use only, and should not be redistributed.

+## Future updates:
+Please note that updates may be made in future to the files in this repository.
+Where possible, a snapshot will be taken before any major changes are made, and stored in a dated folder, e.g. March_2022.